20 Secrets From The World’s Most Frequent Flyers

 Mr Doug Gollan: For a cost-effective way of travelling by private jet, try Surf Air or JetSmarter.
 Surf Air recently launched in Europe (it flies to Zurich, Cannes and Ibiza) and has a growing US network covering Texas and 12 destinations across California.
 Members pay a monthly fee of $1,950 upwards, and this allows them to fly on as many jets as they want.
 Annual membership with JetSmarter ranges between $5,000 and $15,000, and entitles you to free seats on both “empty legs” (when the jet is returning to it’s home-base after an outbound charter) and shuttle flights (these fly at set times like commercial airlines).
 In this case it’s more affordable because you don’t have exclusive use of the aircraft – you will be sitting with strangers.

 Mr John Arlidge is senior writer for The Sunday Times.
-He once flew 26,000 miles (the equivalent to once around the Earth) in four days for a story
+He once flew 26,000 miles (the equivalent of once around the Earth) in four days for a story

 GO FOR GOLD